wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/monitoring-docker.rst

 Monitoring Docker
 =================

-Alert in real time about the NGINX Docker container's activity using the Wazuh module for Docker.
-This module acts as a subscriber to the Docker Engine API and is used to identify security incidents across containers.
+The Wazuh module for Docker can be used to identify security incidents across containers, alerting in real-time.
+It acts as a subscriber to the Docker Engine API.

-Check `Docker Wodle <https://documentation.wazuh.com/current/docker-monitor/monitoring_containers_activity.html>`_ for detailed information.
+Learn more about monitoring Docker and the Docker wodle, see the :ref:`Monitoring containers activity <docker-monitor-index>` section of the documentation.

 Configuration
 -------------

+Configure your environment as follows to test the POC.

 #.
-Configure the Docker listener in ``/var/ossec/etc/ossec.conf`` at the RHEL 7 Agent endpoint.
+Configure the Docker listener in the ``/var/ossec/etc/ossec.conf`` configuration file at the RHEL 7 Agent endpoint.

     .. code-block:: XML